 This all seems very idealist, doesn’t it?
 To what extent his vision was actualised, I’m not sure.
 It would be great to hear from people who actually live in Chandigarh.
 It’s interesting to think about what Chandigarh might have become if Mayer and Nowicki had completed the job.

-I say this because Mayer had more experience of urban planning and was said to focus more on people and creating neighbourhoods.
+I say this because Mayer had more experience of urban planning and focused more on people and creating neighbourhoods.
 Prior to working on Chandigarh he had worked and lived in other Indian cities and became enamoured by Indian culture.

 In contrast, Le Corbusier opted to live in Paris while designing Chandigarh and visited twice a year.
 It could be argued that India’s distinct cultural tapestry was considered less in his design, favouring instead the design of impressive administrative buildings and creating symbolism through his work.